 Beer in Montenegro is inexpensive by American standards.
 A half-liter draft of Nicksicko lager would typically be EUR 1.50 ($1.67) at a cafe or restaurant while a craft beer might go for up to EUR 3 ($3.34).
 I found it uncommon though to find craft beer in cafes or restaurants.
 Trebjesa products were the dominate offerings and a smattering of macro lagers from other European countries was common.
 A common theme in my discussions with craft brewers was that distribution can be difficult.
 Outlets for their beers were often the result of one-on-one relationships with cafe and restaurant owners.
 A couple had their own pub or taproom and several want to add a taproom or beer garden.
 It is not yet an expectation in the market that there will be craft alternatives on the menu.

-Historically, beer seems to have been more a commodity products than a speciality matched to varying tastes.
+Historically, beer seems to have been more a commodity product than a specialty matched to varying tastes.
 Several of the brewers told me that beer festivals are playing an important role in introducing the idea that beers don’t all have to be the same.
 They reported over and over that once they could get a beer skeptic to try their product, they would find that person coming back around to try more.
 The Association of Kraft Brewers of Montenegro (Udruženje Kraft Pivara Crne Gore) is a forum for cooperation among the brewers and I noted a good bit of helpful collaboration between breweries is happening.

 You may click on any gallery image to see it in a larger format and to open a slideshow viewer that lets you scroll through larger versions of all images.